Arrow season 1

 The first season of the American action television series Arrow premiered on The CW on October 10, 2012, at 8:00 pm (ET) and concluded on May 15, 2013, with a total of 23 episodes, after the network ordered a full season on October 22, 2012.
 The series is based on the DC Comics character Green Arrow, a costumed crime-fighter created by Mort Weisinger and George Papp, and is set in the Arrowverse, sharing continuity with other Arrowverse television series.
 The showrunners for this season were Greg Berlanti, Marc Guggenheim and Andrew Kreisberg.
 Stephen Amell stars as Oliver Queen, with principal cast members Katie Cassidy as Laurel Lance, Colin Donnell as Tommy Merlyn, David Ramsey as John Diggle, Willa Holland as Thea Queen, Susanna Thompson as Moira Queen, and Paul Blackthorne as Quentin Lance.

 The series follows billionaire playboy Oliver Queen (Stephen Amell), who claimed to have spent five years shipwrecked on Lian Yu, a mysterious island in the North China Sea, before returning home to Starling City (later renamed "Star City") to fight crime and corruption as a secret vigilante whose weapon of choice is a bow and arrow.
-In the first season, Oliver returns to Starling City and is reunited with his mother Moira (Susanna Thompson), his half-sister Thea (Willa Holland), and his friend Tommy Merlyn (Colin Donnell).
+In the first season, Oliver returns to Starling City and is reunited with his mother Moira (Susanna Thompson), his sister Thea (Willa Holland), and his friend Tommy Merlyn (Colin Donnell).
 Oliver rekindles his relationships, while spending his nights hunting down and sometimes killing criminals as a hooded vigilante, known as The Hood.
 He uncovers Malcolm Merlyn's (John Barrowman) conspiracy to destroy "The Glades", a poorer section of Starling City that has become overridden with crime.
 John Diggle (David Ramsey) and Felicity Smoak (Emily Bett Rickards) assist Oliver in his crusade.
 Oliver also reconnects with ex-girlfriend, Laurel Lance (Katie Cassidy), who is still angry over his role in her sister, Sara's, presumed death, while her father, Detective Quentin Lance (Paul Blackthorne), suspects Oliver being the vigilante.
 The season features flashbacks to Oliver's first year on the island, and how it changed him, while trying to stop a mercenary force targeting the Chinese economy.
 After being saved by The Hood, Roy Harper (Colton Haynes) attempts to find him so he will train him so he can help others.

 Production on the pilot began in March 2012 in Vancouver, British Columbia, Canada.
 Filming for the rest of the season began on July 18, 2012, and ended on April 18, 2013.
 The season was generally well received by critics, and averaged 3.68 million viewers each week.
 Amell's portrayal of Oliver Queen / Arrow drew comparison to Katniss Everdeen from The Hunger Games, while the season itself was found to be still looking for its own identity.
 The season would go on to win multiple awards, including twenty-one nominations in various categories.
 The season was released on DVD and Blu-ray on September 17, 2013.
 The series was renewed for a second season on February 11, 2013.